Bhakti movement: Sikhism

-Some scholars say Sikhism is apart of the Bhakti tradition of India.
+Some scholars say Sikhism is a part of the Bhakti tradition of India.
 In Sikhism, "nirguni Bhakti" is emphasised: devotion to a divine without Gunas (qualities or form), but it accepts both nirguni and saguni forms of the divine.

 The Guru Granth Sahib, the scripture of the Sikhs, contains the hymns of 6 (possibly 7 or 8) out of the 10 Sikh gurus, 14 Hindu bhagats and one Muslim Bhagat.
 Some of the bhagats whose hymns were included in the Guru Granth Sahib, were Bhakti poets who taught their ideas before the birth of Guru Nanak, the first Sikh guru.
 The fourteen Hindu bhagats whose hymns were entered into the text were poet saints of the Bhakti movement, and included Namdev, Pipa, Ravidas, Kabir, Beni, Bhikhan, Dhanna, Jayadeva, Parmanand, Sadhana, Sain, Surdas and Trilochan, and the one Muslim bhagat and Sufi saint Baba Farid.

 Most of the 5,894 hymns in the Sikh scriptures came from the Sikh gurus, the rest from the Bhagats.
 The three highest contributions in the Sikh scripture of non-Sikh bhagats were from Bhagat Kabir (541 hymns), Bhagat Farid (134 hymns) and Bhagat Namdev (62 hymns).

 Sikhism shared beliefs with the Bhakti movement, and incorporated hymns from the Bhakti poet-saints, it was not simply an extension of the Bhakti movement.
 For instance, it disagreed with some of the views of the Bhakti sants Kabir and Ravidas.